The travel industry has got their work cut out for them as we head into 2018.

 1. Experiences are still at the heart of it all

-This should come as no surprise when we say that travellers around the world are still searching for experiences that are unique and, dare I say, authentic.
+This should come as no surprise when we say that travelers around the world are still searching for experiences that are unique and, dare I say, authentic.

 From recharging in nature, to learning about a destination's culture, to seeking an adventure of a lifetime, Jon Fauver, TrekkSoft's co-founder reminds that "travel providers need to remember that at the heart of the guest experience is the experience part".

-Tour and activity operators who prioritise the quality of the delivered experience and destinations who center their marketing efforts around experiences unique to the destination will be the ones who thrive in 2018.
+Tour and activity operators who prioritize the quality of the delivered experience and destinations who center their marketing efforts around experiences unique to the destination will be the ones who thrive in 2018.

 2. Mobile bookings will be the new default